Shelter (Alcest album): Critical reception

-Shelter was met with positive reviews from music critics upon its initial release.
+Shelter was met with generally positive reviews from music critics upon its initial release.
 At Metacritic (a review aggregator site which assigns a normalized rating out of 100 from music critics), based on 13 critics, the album has received a score of 76, which indicates "generally positive reviews".

-While many critics praised the dreamy atmosphere, guitar textures, and overall beauty of the album's style, the stylistic move away from the band's earlier blackgaze sound was a common point of contention.
+While several critics praised the dreamy atmosphere, guitar textures, and overall beauty of the album's style, the stylistic departure from the band's earlier blackgaze sound was a common point of contention.
 Exclaim! critic Dean Brown wrote a very positive review of the album, "Neige's ever-growing confidence as a songwriter has undoubtedly influenced his songwriting decisions for Shelter.
 And to call this album a "progression" for Alcest may be a bit of a leap—and so too would be calling Shelter a "brave" album.
 Shelter is less of a progression and more of a magnification of the beauteous, gentile side of Alcest and a complete suppression of the blackness at the heart of the band."
 In contrast, Pitchfork contributor Jason Heller argued in his review of the album that "Still capable of great feats of mood and beauty, Alcest have transformed themselves, although not always in the best way.
-They’ve gone from being a remarkably innovative, influential, and singular force in a subgenre they helped create to being just another shoegaze act.
+They've gone from being a remarkably innovative, influential, and singular force in a subgenre they helped create to being just another shoegaze act.
 That doesn't make Shelter a bad album.
 As an aural analgesic, it goes down smooth and numbs what it needs to.
 But instead of tearing open the passageway between this world and whatever lies beyond, it shrinks that portal to the size of a keyhole."
 By contrast, writer Thom Jurek from AllMusic felt that there wasn't enough progress with their new direction in sound: "If there is criticism for Shelter, it's that it sounds as if Alcest are inching rather than stepping forward and stasis has a hold on them; but with the band's catalog as argument, that's deliberate.
 Musical movement aside, it's a lovely sounding record.
 Even in its self-conscious worship of shoegaze it could easily become a late addition to that genre's canon.
 Shelter is well-crafted, vulnerable, and honest."